John Rigg: Biography

-Rigg was born in St Kilda, Victoria, Australia in 1858 and was a typographer and union secretary.
+Rigg was born in St Kilda, Colony of Victoria in 1858 and was a typographer and union secretary.
 His family came to New Zealand in 1863 or 1864 and initially settled in Dunedin, before moving to Wellington where Rigg received his education.
 He was the first President of the Independent Political Labour League in 1905.
 Following his father's job loss, Rigg had to leave school aged twelve years to support the family financially.

 John Rigg experienced poverty and unemployment and this caused 'his private revolution'.
 He describes this and refers to his Scottish noble heritage: 'found in me the makings of a snob and left me a Socialist.'.

 John Rigg became active in leading apprentice printers rights and women's rights and later expressed this through his 1892 roles of president of the Wellington Tailoresses' Union, Trades and Labour Council, and Typographical Society.

 He was first appointed to the Legislative Council as a Labour representative on 15 October 1892, as one of four moderate union leaders appointed.
 He resigned on 27 May 1893.
 He was appointed again a fortnight later on 6 June 1893.
 At the end of the seven-year terms, he was reappointed on 6 June 1900 and 1 July 1907.
 Rigg was elected Chairman of Committees on 8 July 1903 and held that title until 6 July 1904.
+He took part in an official tour of the Pacific Islands with other New Zealand members of parliament in 1903.
 He was Acting Speaker from 5 January to 7 July 1904.
 Because he refused to condemn the 1913 waterfront strike in Wellington, the Reform Government did not reappoint him to the Legislative Council in 1914.